 14. Can I go to trial?

 Yes.
-In the rare case that a traffic matter does not settle, defendants always have the option to request a bench trial (where the judge decides the verdict).12
+In the rare case that a traffic matter does not settle, defendants always have the option to request a hearing in front of a judge.12

 15. Do I need a criminal defense attorney for a traffic ticket?